jiaohehu/NPreview/DOC-blocks.md

   + The flushleft fenced block

-    This block is to simulate a LATEX \begin{flushleft} paragraph.
+    This block is to typeset a LATEX \begin{flushleft} paragraph.

     ~~~
     ``` flushleft